 - Deductible: how much you do you want to pay out of your own pocket before the insurance company with pay?

 - With/without earthquake coverage: do you want your home covered if there’s an earthquake?

-- Prior loss history: have you had any claims in the past three to five year?
-Prior losses, at your current or prior home can have a major impact on pricing.
+- Prior loss history: have you had any claims in the past three to five years?
+Prior losses, at your current or prior home, can have a major impact on pricing.

 - Wind pool: if you live in coastal South Carolina, are you in the wind pool zone one, two or not at all?

 Whew…you probably thought it was a lot easier than that, right?